laiquet/idtrackerai-enhanced/docs/source/install/installation.rst

 ************

 .. note::
-    If you encounter problems during installation, send an email to idtrackerai@gmail.com.
+    If you encounter problems during installation, send an email to info@idtracker.ai.
 We will try our best to assist you.

 Requirements
 ============